Common origin for black holes in both high mass X-ray binaries and gravitational-wave sources: BH spins: Stellar evolution

-The population synthesis model can also be used to predict the BH spin distribution.
-It employs the standard Tayler-Spruit magnetic dynamo for angular momentum transport that produces low-spinning BHs ($a_{\rm BH}\sim 0.1$) from non-interacting stars and low- to rapidly-spinning BHs ($a_{\rm BH}=0.1-1.0$) for Wolf-Rayet (WR) stars that were subject to tidal spin-up in close binaries~\citep{Belczynski2020b,Bavera2020}.
-This model can explain low and high effective spins of LVK BH-BH mergers~\citep{Olejak2021b}.
+Population synthesis models are also used to predict the BH spin distribution.
+In most cases, they produce low-spinning BHs ($a_{\rm BH}\sim 0.1$) from non-interacting stars and slow-to-rapidly-spinning BHs ($a_{\rm BH}=0.1-1.0$) for Wolf-Rayet (WR) stars that were subject to tidal spin-up in close binaries~\citep{Belczynski2020b,Bavera2020}.
+Such models can explain the low and high effective spins of LVK BH-BH mergers~\citep{Olejak2021b}.

-However, this scenario predicts that the HMXB-BH should be formed with low spins ($a_{\rm BH}\sim 0.1$).
-Accretion from wind (even when they are L1-focused) from the companions in Cyg X-1, M33 X-7, and LMC X-1 cannot increase significantly BH spins in these systems while the orbital periods of these systems are too large for tidal interactions to spin up the stars before they form BHs.
-Therefore applying this model to HMBXs implies that their BH spins are low, with $a\lesssim 0.4$ -- consistent with LVK BH spins \citep{Fishbach2021a}, but clearly incompatible with the reported spin values in these systems.
-To solve this apparent inconsistency we re-examine below the methods of determining BH spins in HMXBs.
+The low BH spins obtained by population synthesis models are the consequence of the assumed efficient angular momentum transport from stellar cores to envelopes, an effect that has been now aptly confirmed by observations \citep{Aerts0819,Langer0912} {consistent with the action} of the magnetic \citet{Tayler0173} instability \citep{Spruit0102,Fuller2019a,Eggenberger0822,Petitdemange0124}.
+The heuristic \citet{Spruit0102} version of the mechanism used in population synthesis codes was recently confirmed by numerical calculations of \citet{Petitdemange0124}.